rust-lang/rfcs/text/0000-explicit-tail-calls.md

 This feature will have interactions with other features that depend on stack frames, for example, debugging and backtraces.
 See [drawbacks](#drawbacks) for further discussion.

-See below for specifics on interations with other features.
+See below for specifics on interactions with other features.

 ## Coercions of the Tail Called Function's Return Type
 [return-type-coercion]: #return-type-coercion